ONS-Innovation/github-copilot-usage-dashboard/README.md

 To use real data from the Github API, the project must be supplied with a copilot-usage-dashboard.pem file in AWS Secret Manager (as mentioned [here](./readme.md/#bootstrap-for-secrets-manager)).

 This project also supports historic reporting outside of the 28 days which the API supplies.
 For more information on setup, please see this [README.md](../aws_lambda_scripts/README.md).

+## Team Usage Page

+This page shows CoPilot Usage at a team level.

+The user will be promted to login to GitHub on the page.

+Logged in users will only be able to see teams that they are a member of.

+If the logged in user is apart of an admin team, they can search for and view any team's metrics.
+See [Updating Admin Teams](#updating-admin-teams) for more information.

+**Please Note:**
+- The team must have a **minimum of 5 users with active copilot licenses** to have any data.
+- The team must be in the organisation the tool is running in.

+### Updating Admin Teams

+Currently, there are 2 admin teams `keh-dev` and `sdp-dev`.

+These teams are defined in `admin_teams.json` in the `copilot-usage-dashboard` bucket.

+To add another admin team, simply add the team name to `admin_teams.json`.

 ## Github App Permissions